abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ![image](https://user-images.githubusercontent.com/120498080/214833348-819f797e-9a3b-4aa7-a97a-461f89612358.png)

+#### Calculations of Die Area

 The def(design exchange format) file, containing the die area and positions which is at location
 > abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/25-01_14-57/results/floorplan$ vim picorv32a.floorplan.def

 ![image](https://user-images.githubusercontent.com/120498080/214835082-c9d38fa8-45fb-456b-a74c-906caf7a62c9.png)

 - One micrometre is equal to 1000 database units in this case when the die area is expressed in database units.
-The die's surface area is therefore 443587 microns squared, or (660685/1000)microns*(671405/1000)microns.
+- The **die's surface area is therefore 443587 microns squared**, or (660685/1000)microns*(671405/1000)microns.

-4. **View the layout in magic**
+4. **View the floorplan in magic**
 For visualising the layout following a floorplan, utilise the Magic Layout Tool.
 The following three files are necessary in order to examine a floor layout in Magic
 - Technology File `sky130A.tech`
 - Merged LEF file `merged.lef`
 - `vim picorv32a.floorplan.def` files

 To open layout in magic use this command in this location
->abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/25-01_14-57/results/floorplan$
+> abhinavprakash1999@vsd-pd-workshop-01:~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/25-01_14-57/results/floorplan$

 ```
 magic -T /home/kunalg123/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def